9dots/9dots.io-pages/OtGhCXe.md

 **Note: Keep the emulator open on the instructor screen throughout the lesson to allow students to see how changing the code affects the app in real-time.**

 ## Explore - 10 minutes
-Today’s explore is to give students an opportunity to select the correct components for 'Screen1' and 'Screen2' (Day 6 will be reserved for the 'Info' Screen and further customizing the properties of each screen.)
+Give students an opportunity to select the correct components for 'Screen1' and 'Screen2' (Day 6 will be reserved for the 'Info' Screen and further customizing the properties of each screen.)

 1. Provide students with a screen shot of 'Screen1' and 'Screen2' on [Handout: Day 5](http://uploads.9dots.io/OtMM4NC.gdoc).
 2. Students they have 3 minutes to re-read the description of 'Screen1' and 'Screen2' in order to determine what components are needed for each screen and add these components to their viewer.